 ESP-WROVER-KIT V3 Getting Started Guide¶

-This user guide shows how to get started with the ESP-WROVER-KIT V3 development board including description of its functionality and configuration options.
-For descriptions of other versions of the ESP-WROVER-KIT check ESP32 Hardware Reference.
+This guide shows how to get started with the ESP-WROVER-KIT V3 development board and also provides information about its functionality and configuration options.
+For the description of other ESP-WROVER-KIT versions, please check ESP32 Hardware Reference.

 What You Need¶

 You can skip the introduction sections and go directly to Section Start Application Development.